Why Your Shopify Product Description Word Count Matters

 Don't forget keywords.
 I often talk about how keywords aren't too terribly important as anything more than a guide for content marketing, but that's for blog posts, not for product descriptions.
 Product descriptions are short and dense, and as such, they need their keywords front and center.
 There's not enough there for Google to go deep on semantic analysis and word association, so you need to be up front and clear with your keyword usage.

-Title Description on Shopify
+Title Description On Shopify

 By the same token, it's generally better to avoid keyword stuffing.
 Look at that Burgan boot on Amazon again, and look at the product name; it's stuffed with keywords.
 That works for Amazon SEO, but not for Google SEO, and since you're running a Shopify store, not an Amazon page, you need to comply with Google SEO.